Xenetics/CommunityHubAdminPanel/README.md

 <b>ProductOrg</b> : Organizations that have products in the hub	AdminPanel
 ### QRCode.cs
 <b>QRTypes</b> : Organizations that can be connected to a QR Code	AdminPanel

+All contents of repository are considered fair use under MIT licensing.